vrandall66/front-end-submissions-public/1810/mod-2/whateverly/national-parks.md

 * [ ] Proficient - Everyone in the group has an opporunity to speak during the presentation.
 The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
 The group talks about the app, speaking to the challenges, rewards, and collaborative aspects of the project.

-* [ ] Exceptional - Meets all expectations of `Proficient`.
+* [X] Exceptional - Meets all expectations of `Proficient`.
 In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
 The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.

 Comments:

+- LOVE the added touch of the national park shirts - fun yet professional
+- Nice hand gesturing while presenting!!!
+Your charisma is 👌
+- No need to mention the tech stack based on your audience - though mentioning leaflet is important
+- Love the fact that you created personas and that you incorporated and talked about your users as part of your presentation
+- Great job talking and describing the way that the app works as the recorded demo plays.
+Yay for not doing a live demo!
+- Slides - good bullet points, easy to scan, not too little or too much information
+- Nice job whiteboarding the different components - though it would likely be a bit easier to add this as a slide and use that as a visual aide during the demo.
+Gives you the extra security of creating less room for possible errors/mistakes